How to Change Roller Skate Wheels? – Guide for All Skaters

 However, keep in mind that they should not be too tight.
 If they are, your wheels will not be able to spin freely and roll smoothly.
 You can rely on this principle to check if you’ve overtightened your nuts – try spinning the wheels, they should be rolling smoothly without any hiccups.

-Step 5: Test The Skates
+Step 5: Test the Skates

 replacement